 All the members of Black Sabbath had been doing a lot of drugs and booze, but guitarist Tony Iommi said singer Ozzy Osbourne was on a whole other level, so drummer Bill Ward had drawn the short straw and had to tell him he was fired, and tonight in 1980 they began their first tour with new singer Ronnie James Dio.
 The band’s manager Don Arden had been feverishly trying to get them all back together, but it had been his daughter Sharon who had suggested replacing him with the elfish former frontman for Ritchie Blackmore’s Rainbow.
 Sharon then began dating Ozzy, went on to manage his solo career, and married him in 1982, and do that wonderfully stupid reality show on MTV.

-It wasn’t Ziggy who played guitar in David Bowie’s Ziggy Stardust era band, it was Mick Ronson, who died of cancer at 46 today in 1993, and really should be in the Rock and Roll Hall of Fame as #41 on Rolling Stone magazine’s Top 100 Guitarist of All Time list.
-Ronson left Bowie for Mott The Hoople’s Ian Hunter about the time Bowie gave Hunter All The Young Dudes, later became a record producer and moved to Vancouver B.C., where he’d done a record for promising sister-fronted Seattle band The Visible Targets.
+It wasn’t Ziggy who played guitar in David Bowie’s Ziggy Stardust era band, it was Mick Ronson, who died of cancer at 46 today in 1993, and really he should be in the Rock and Roll Hall of Fame as #41 on Rolling Stone magazine’s Top 100 Guitarist of All Time list.
+Ronson left Bowie for Mott The Hoople’s Ian Hunter about the time Bowie gave Hunter All The Young Dudes, later became a record producer and moved to Vancouver B.C., where he’d done the debut for promising sister-fronted Seattle band The Visible Targets.

 A $5 Million lawsuit against Creedence Clearwater Revival main man John Fogerty was thrown out of court today in 2003.
 The plaintiff, who happened to be a personal injury lawyer, claimed he’d suffered irreparable hearing loss after a Fogerty concert, but the judge was all like “Dude, you went to a rock concert.
 They’re loud.”